 Which is most important?

 Both are important.
-Markets will look at both annual deficits and total public sector debt in determining credit worthiness of an economy.
+Markets will look at both annual deficits and total public sector debt in determining the creditworthiness of a government

 - A high public sector borrowing requirement means there will be a rapid increase in total debt.
 Markets may feel this rapid increase in debt means the government may struggle to keep up and meet interest payments.

-- However, a low public sector debt give a government more room for maneouvre.
+- However, a low public sector debt gives a government more room for manoeuvre.

 Markets will also look at:

-- Average maturity of government bonds – how soon do government have to refinance debt?
+- The average maturity of government bonds – how soon do the government have to refinance debt?